rust-lang/rfcs/text/0000-markup-macro.md

 Applications may use node hierarchies as a fundamental way of describing graphics.
 Without the `markup!` macro, the developer must manually construct a node by chaining methods that are usually prefixed by `set_` and call a chaining `append_children` method.

-A procedure macro is limited for cases where the node type provide common `set_` prefixed methods for all node kinds, but where the node type does not provide methods that are very specific to a node kind.
+A procedural macro is limited for cases where the node type provides common `set_` prefixed methods for all node kinds, but where the node type does not provide methods that are very specific to a node kind.

+For example, consider a `Node` type and a kind `Button`:

+- `Arc<Button>` has a method `set_warning`
+- `Node` has no method `set_warning`
+- `Button::new(|btn| btn)` returns `Node`
+- `Node` does have a `to::<K>()` conversion method

+This cannot be expressed with a procedural macro unless the identifier in the markup macro constructed via a procedural macro performs a string comparison from the identifier to the name of the node kind, which puts the following limitation:

+- The markup will ignore node types from the lexical scope.
+For example, the `Button` tag always constructs a speficic type, not the type at the lexical scope.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation